How to Apply

 Letters of Inquiry are accepted 24 hours a day, 7 days a week.
 For consideration in the biannual granting process – Spring and Fall Grant Cycle – Letters of Inquiry for fall grants must be received by The Foundation no later than Midnight (CT) May 1, while those for spring grants must be received no later than Midnight (CT) November 1.
 There are no exceptions to this policy.

 Letters of Inquiry must be submitted through this Web site.
 Those organizations successfully submitting on-line Letters of Inquiry will receive an e-mail confirming receipt of the application.
 Mailed Letters of Inquiry require approval by The Foundation Office.
 Please review the Letter of Inquiry Guidelines and information on The Foundation's procedures.

 The Foundation began its grant-making activities in 2004.
-Grants have been awarded in amounts ranging from $2,000 to $25,000.
+Today, grants are awarded in amounts ranging from $5,000 to $25,000.
 Grant requests of more than $25,000 will be considered only in special circumstances.